[−][src]Trait iced_web::Application

 fn subscription(&self) -> Subscription<Self::Message>

-for the current state of the
+Returns the event Subscription for the current state of the

 application.

-will be kept alive as long as you keep returning it,
+A Subscription will be kept alive as long as you keep returning it,

 and the messages produced will be handled by

-By default, this method returns an empty Subscription
+By default, this method returns an empty Subscription.

 fn run(flags: Self::Flags) where